john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 I drove out of the national park and a bit down the highway until it got dark, and I pull off on a dirt road and slept.
 The car was too full to put the driver's seat down at all, so I slept sitting up.

+### Arriving in Barstow

-# TODO: Meeting in the Walmart partking lot in 110F weather
+TODO: Meeting in the Walmart partking lot in 110F weather

 ### black widows and engine degreaser